 Consuming nuts in healthy moderation can also improve your physical performance.

-Milk stimulates the release of serotonin in the brain, which increases your feeling of well-being and improves your mood.
+This drink stimulates the release of serotonin in the brain, which increases your feeling of well-being and improves your mood.

 Eating 20 to 30 grams of chocolate during the day is a good way to improve your mood and energy levels because it contains fat, carbohydrates and a lot of calories.